 Marketers should closely follow the guidance given by Apple, Facebook and Google about how to optimize campaigns in this uncertain environment.
 It is also the time to challenge your team to find ways to strengthen your brand's first-party data.
 Discuss these key questions:

-- Is your brand is too reliant on paid media strategies that use a weakening data set?
+- Is your brand too reliant on paid media strategies that use weakening data sets?

-- Are the SDKs used in your app truly needed or do the costs to maintain to them in the future outweigh their value?
+- Are the SDKs used in your app needed now that Apple prevents such tracking or do the costs to maintain to them outweigh their value?

 - What are the strategies your brand is not thinking about today that will help you reach targeted audiences cost-effectively?